Q: What if my question isn’t listed here?

 - Press the timer button.

-- Press the + and – buttons until the desired shut-off time is displayed.
+- Continue pressing the timer button until the desired shut-off time is displayed.

 - The fan will shut off automatically when the timer ends.